Abortion: The Slaughter of the Innocent Part 1

 ----- End Quote -----

-Based on the previous points, it seems obvious that no true Bible-believing, God-fearing Christian can possibly support the agenda of the incoming president; and his record on gay and lesbian rights is just as bad, and equally troubling.
+Based on the previous points, it would seem obvious to many Christians that no true, Bible-believing and God-fearing Christian could possibly support the agenda of the incoming president at that time; that being Barack Obama.
+Yet sadly, as we now know, not only did Obama win the election, but he was given a second term as well.
+Tragically, his record on gay and lesbian rights is just as bad, and equally troubling.

 But let's return to the efforts of the Bush Administration.
 In all fairness, it should be noted that failure to overturn Roe v.
 Wade was not due to President Bush's lack of trying to accomplish this goal.
 During his eight years in office, Bush in fact appointed a number of conservative judges to the U.S. Supreme Court.
 In one of its more recent rulings in April of 2007, the U.S. Supreme Court upheld the highly controversial Partial-Birth Abortion Ban Act by a vote of 5 to 4.
 As you may recall, this bill was passed by the U.S. Congress, and signed into law by President Bush in November of 2003.
 This important piece of legislation makes it a crime for doctors to perform any "overt act" to "kill the partially delivered living fetus".
 Those who violate this law may face criminal prosecution, fines and up to two years in prison.
 While in office, President Bill Clinton vetoed this bill two times.